 Her research has been supported by the National Science Foundation, the Spencer Foundation, the National Institutes of Mental Health, and the National Institutes of Health and has been recognized by an Award for an Early Career Contribution from the American Psychological Association, a James McKeen Cattell Sabbatical Award, and a Research Career Development Award from NIH.
 Smith was elected a member of the American Academy of Arts and Sciences in 2007 and a fellow in the National Academy of Science in 2019.

 She has published over 70 research articles and two books (both MIT press).
 The Lilly Endowment has twice recognized her commitment to improving undergraduate science education by awarding her teaching fellowships.

-Smith was named a Distinguished Professor in 2008 and received the IU Bicentennial Medal in September 2020 in recognition of his distinguished contributions to Indiana University.
+Smith was named a Distinguished Professor in 2008 and received the IU Bicentennial Medal in September 2020 in recognition of her distinguished contributions to Indiana University.